tamontealegrep/MarketplaceCondition/README.md

 First, we will focus on working with columns composed of iterable types, as these can be unpacked into multiple lists, thus facilitating data manipulation.

 ## 2.1 Unpack dictonary columns
+The function `column_unique_keys()` returns a set of unique keys found within dictionaries in the specified column.
+Optionally, it also includes keys from dictionaries within a list contained in the column.
 ```python
 def column_unique_keys(column, in_list=False):
     """